SAP/openui5-docs/docs/OData_V2_Model_6c47b2b.md

 ## Optimizing Dependent Bindings

-The ODataModel V2 supports a flag called "preliminaryContext".
-With this option set to true, the ODataModel is able to bundle the OData calls for dependent bindings together into fewer $batch requests.
+In its constructor the OData V2 model supports a flag called `preliminaryContext`.
+With this option set to `true`, the model is able to bundle OData calls for dependent bindings into fewer $batch requests.

 ***